-Teridion accelerates traffic from an end user to an origin server by using DNS to resolve end user requests through a Teridion Virtual Network.
-Each Teridion Virtual Network carries traffic only for a particular URL, so Teridion charges a monthly fee per Virtual Network and an additional fee per GB of traffic delivered.
+Teridion accelerates traffic from an end user to an origin server by using DNS to resolve end user requests through a Teridion fast lane.
+Each fast lane carries traffic only for a particular URL, so Teridion charges a monthly fee for each and an additional fee per GB of traffic delivered.

 How is Teridion delivered?

-Teridion is delivered “as-a-Service” – there is no hardware or software to install or configure.
+Teridion delivers its service on-demand – there is no hardware or software to install or configure.
 Teridion is completely transparent for end users and requires only a CNAME change to turn on for a web app.

-How long does it take to go live with a Teridion Virtual Network?
+How long does it take to go live with Teridion?

-A Teridion Virtual Network can be created via an API in less than 15 minutes.
-On-boarding a new customer can usually be completed in a few weeks.
-Onboarding a web application to use the Teridion Virtual Network involves three basic steps:
+A Teridion fast lane can be created via an API in less than 15 minutes.
+Onboarding a new customer can usually be completed in a few weeks.
+Onboarding a web application involves three basic steps:

-Redirect DNS: Create a CNAME record to redirect the origin URL to the Teridion Virtual Network.
+Redirect DNS: Create a CNAME record to redirect the origin URL to the Teridion fast lane.

 Whitelist TCRs: Ensure that the origin firewall whitelists TCR IPs.

-Forward IPs: Use the load balancer proxy protocol to pass client IP addresses from the Teridion Virtual Network to the origin server.
+Forward IPs: Use the load balancer proxy protocol to pass client IP addresses from the Teridion service to the origin server.